How the Pandemic has affected Marketing

 Backlinks are one of the most fundamental aspects of SEO, and they are definitely here to stay.

 But not all backlinks are created equal.
 Having dozens of irrelevant backlinks pointing to your site won’t help you because Google knows when it’s being manipulated.
-Over the years, Google’s algorithm changes have become more attune to spam tactics, and can now higher accuracy detect Black-hat SEO.
+Over the years, Google’s algorithm changes have become more attuned to spam tactics, and can now higher accurately detect Black-hat SEO.
 To rank higher, Google needs to see that you have high-quality backlinks pointing to-and-from your content.